About Zeever.ca

 What we do

-Ask a question about building permits in Toronto and Zeever.ai will search through official content from Toronto.ca to find what's relevant.
+Ask a question about any Toronto city service and Zeever.ca will search through official content from Toronto.ca to find what's relevant.
 It then writes an answer based only on what it found, with citations so you can check the sources yourself.

-If the information isn't there, Zeever.ai will say so.
+If the information isn't there, Zeever.ca will say so.
 It won't guess and it won't fill in the blanks with things it doesn't know.

 How it works